gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 So `WHATSHERE` is just a text introduction to `STUFFHERE`, which runs a query into a filter which _removes the player_ from the list.
 The result of `STUFFHERE` is thus a flow of object terms, which finally textify themselves.

-The only new trick is `CMD`;
+The only new trick is in `CMD`;

-This is a choice term with a single blank choice.
-A blank choice means we can have parser input.
+This is an ordinary choice term with a single blank choice.
+A blank choice means we allow parser input.
 In general we could mix choices with parser like this;

 ```
 DOWHAT?